 What to do: Size selected tools up.

-Why it matters: Smooth adoption depends on your choice.
+Why it matters: Successful adoption of AI for QA testing depends heavily on selecting tools that fit your workflows and scale with your product.
 Poor one equals wasted investment and limited ROI.

 Checklist for selecting an AI QA tool: